 Solar Powered LED Lights change the way people live, work and learn in Africa and around the world.
 Approximately 1.6 billion people in the world today have no access to electricity, something that a lot of us take for granted.
-The folks at Philips are using the power of the sun to change this.
+The folks at Philips report that they are are using the power of the sun to change this.
 They plan to install 100 Philips Community Light Centers across Africa by 2015.
-By Amber Archangel

 Philips’ Community Light Center is a highly sustainable solution that requires no investment in costly grid infrastructure and utilizes the latest technology to minimize the solution’s carbon footprint.
 For example, batteries for the solar-powered lighting will last 4-5 years and are buried underground.
 Intelligent controls maximize the efficiency of the batteries while the LED lights offer high quality light (up to 20 LUX).

 Congratulations to the Sustainia100 for 2013.
 They are the true action heroes of sustainability.
 From Canada to Kenya to Guatemala to India, these solutions are proving that we can build communities that are both environmentally and economically sustainable today and for generations to come. –Former Governor of California and Honorary Chair of Sustainia Award, Arnold Schwarzenegger.

 During the next two years, Philips’ goal is to install 100 Philips Community Light Centers across 12 countries in Africa.
 Philips’ Community Light Centers bring many benefits to local communities by enabling community life after dark.
 For example, businesses are able to extend their trading hours; increasing profitability.
 Communities are able to host local events and children are able to play soccer after the sun has gone down.
 In schools, evening classes can take place and in hospitals, solar-powered lighting enables delivery of healthcare.